 2.2 - Fourth Quarterly Review Meeting The Campus Advisory Council will use artifacts and data to check KPI progression for all strategies.
-GPS GPS Quarter 4 KPI Findings / Next Steps DE-1 By the end of the year, teacher EOY conferences will indicate a 70% or higher positive rating of how supported they felt by their peers and the administrative team.
-DE-2 By the end of the year EOY student conferences will indicate a 70% positive rating of how supported students felt as compared to previous years.
-SL-1 By the end of the year there will be a 5% increase in Meets and Masters on 2024 Math, Science, Social Studies, and RLA STAAR.
-SL-2 By the end of the year there will be a 5% increase in Meets and Masters on 2024 Math, Science, Social Studies, and RLA STAAR.
-SL-3 By the end of the year there will be a 5% increase in Meets and Masters on 2024 Math, Science, Social Studies, and RLA STAAR.
-PE-1 By the end of the year there will be an increase of 5% in attendance.
-PE-2 By the end of the year there will be an increase of 5% in attendance.
-PP-1 By the end of the year 100% of all T-TESS evaluations will be correctly calibrated with student outcomes.
-PP-2 By the end of the year 100% of all T-TESS evaluations will be correctly calibrated with student outcomes.
+GPS Quarter 4 KPI Q4 Rating Findings / Next Steps DE-1 By the end of the year, teacher EOY conferences will indicate a 70% or higher positive rating of how supported they felt by their peers and the administrative team.
+RO 45% last year 56% to include a 11% increase; tighten procedures for mentor/mentee; new teacher/new to campus as well needs a community of support; handbook (google drive), teacher how to use keys, Frontline, Edugence, Branching Minds, Gradebook (not address in new teacher orientation); Refresher - connect your classroom with rosters, safety procedures; face-to-face EOP beyond Vector trainings, specific to our campus; same conference with mentor teacher DE-2 By the end of the year EOY student conferences will indicate a 70% positive rating of how supported students felt as compared to previous years.
+RO 34% to 38% with a 4% increase; support teachers by providing trauma informed teaching; working with CIS & Empower House to increase self-belonging; giving student responsibilities (small tasks that the student is responsible to lead and ownership, student-assistant; patrols; LOTC leaders; possible Jr. Explorers); 8th grade leaders planed for 6th grade; possible peer-buddy for push for learning; identifying monthly incentives SL-1 By the end of the year there will be a 5% increase in Meets and Masters on 2024 Math, Science, Social Studies, and RLA STAAR. МТВ science - according to preliminary results from CBA 8th grade science will meet the 5% increase; competition for grade-level for attending Saturday School SL-2 By the end of the year there will be a 5% increase in Meets and Masters on 2024 Math, Science, Social Studies, and RLA STAAR.
+RO math - according to preliminary results from CBA 6th grade math is trending to increase; but 7th & 8th grade math will not meet the 5% increase; roll-over with addition to the goal to include approaches increase 10% SL-3 By the end of the year there will be a 5% increase in Meets and Masters on 2024 Math, Science, Social Studies, and RLA STAAR.
+RO RLA - according to preliminary results from CBA 7th grade RLA will meet the 5% increase, 6th & 8th grade possible increase compared to last year Social Studies - according to preliminary results from CBA 8th grade will meet the 5% increase PE-1 By the end of the year there will be an increase of 5% in attendance.
+RO Attendance was trending to increase and meet goal; however, two days of bad weather decreased our attendance to 85%; proper attendance -attendance procedure for students to sign-in and change attendance; attendance PE-2 By the end of the year there will be an increase of 5% in attendance.
+RO Attendance was trending to increase and meet goal; however, two days of bad weather decreased our attendance to 85%; athletes, extracurricular dress up or wear iersey; pep rally contest for winning grade level